TokugawaHeavyIndustries/DomePi/README.md

 Download and flash the latest release, available [here](https://github.com/TokugawaHeavyIndustries/DomePi/releases/latest).

+After installation, run `sudo ./post-install.sh` to configure the install.

-It is highly recommended to use the flashable image, as it has been tested.
+It is highly recommended to use the flashable image, as it has been extensively tested.
 However, you may also install yourself using the provided setup script.
-Note, this has only been tested on Raspberry Pi OS Lite.
+Note, this has only been tested on Raspberry Pi OS Lite, armhf.
+Remember to run post install after.

 ```
 wget https://raw.githubusercontent.com/TokugawaHeavyIndustries/DomePi/main/setup.sh